gabycb/Hackathon26_TeamRubiconProject/README.md

 └──────────────────────────────┘
 ```
 ---
 During a disaster, things change quickly.
 Even unverified information, like a citizen reporting a downed power line, will help in planning to respond.
 This feature of field assessments, integrated with the multi-agent pipeline, allows for real-time updates.
-One consolidated app for the latest info and getting to a plan.
+**DROP** is a consolidated resource for the latest info and getting to a plan.

 ## Project Overview